Cinerar/youtubeuploader/README.md

     	Suppress progress indicator
   -ratelimit int
     	Rate limit upload in kbps.
-No limit by default -secrets string
+No limit by default -resume
+  	Try to resume the previous upload in the case of a power failure or the program crashing -secrets string
     	Client Secrets configuration (default "client_secrets.json") -tags string